wds4/tapestry-protocol/tips/core-protocol/livingTapestry.md

 ## Synopsis

-Management of the tapestry protocol will eventually be taken over by the web of trust.
+We endeavor for management of the tapestry protocol to be taken over by the web of trust.

 ## Discussion